 Kathy needed a fresh start after being her mother’s full-time caretaker until her death from cancer but she faced the challenge of finding a job at age 57 – ten years out of the workplace with no experience with online job searches and applications.

 “Even with a criminal record, I began to believe that I had a shot, that I could land a career position, not just any job.”

 The routes may vary, but the end result is the same: moving from poverty to a paycheck and from a paycheck to a career.
-After graduating from TE’s job readiness program for people with a criminal record, Daniel found a job earning $8.25/hour.
+After graduating from TE’s job readiness program for people with a criminal record, Daniel found a career.